The best iPhone microphone in 2025: get high-quality audio with your Apple phone

 Reasons to avoid

-It is set to a cardioid polar pattern so when you’re recording a subject it will focus on their voice while keeping unwanted background sounds to a minimum (which is dealing with a noisy wedding).
-The kit ships with a range of mic-to-phone cables including a 3.5mm-jack-to-lighting adaptor that enables you to plug it into older iPhone models such as the 14 Pro range.
+It is set to a cardioid polar pattern, so when you’re recording a subject, it will focus on their voice while minimizing unwanted background sounds (such as dealing with a noisy wedding).
+The kit ships with a range of mic-to-phone cables, including a 3.5mm-jack-to-Lightning adaptor that enables you to plug it into older iPhone models, such as the 14 range.
 There’s also a supplied wool cover to help reduce wind noise.

-By shooting with a mic mounted on this rig you’ll not get mistaken for a wedding guest with an iPhone, so if you need to look more professional then a directional gun mic (and its accompanying accessories) should suit your needs.
+By shooting with a mic mounted on this rig, you’ll not get mistaken for just another wedding guest with an iPhone, so if you need to look more professional, a directional shotgun mic (and its accompanying accessories) should suit your needs.

 Best iPhone Mini Shotgun Microphone